102.1 Racial Equity and Inclusion

 III.
 DEFINITIONS

-2. BIPOC - Racially and ethnically Black, Indigenous and People of Color - this term refers to people who identify as non-white.
+- Black, Indigenous and/or People of Color - This term refers to people who identify, racially and/or ethnically, as Black, Indigenous and/or People of Color.

-8. Ethnicity - Fact or state of belonging to a social group that has a common national or cultural tradition.
+- Ethnicity - Belonging to a social group that has a common national or cultural tradition.

-11. Power - The capacity or ability to direct or influence the behavior of others or the course of events.
+- Power - The capacity or ability to direct or influence the behavior or opportunities of others.

-14. Race - A socially constructed way of categorizing people by skin color or region of origin.
+- Race - A socially-constructed way of categorizing people by skin color or region of origin.

 IV.
 SCHOOL DISTRICT ACTION AND ADMINISTRATIVE RESPONSIBILITIES